Classic Comic Fridays: X-Men #95

 Obviously, that means the Newsstand Editions could be returned back to the publisher.

-Arguably, Direct Edition comics could arguably be more sought-after because they would have been treated more carefully.
+Arguably, Direct Edition comics are more sought-after because they would have been treated more carefully.
 They were less likely to have been placed in spinner racks, for example, and more likely to have been bagged and boarded.
 Direct Editions were also bought by the dealer at a lower price presenting another reason why dealers were unable to return them.

 That being said, do you remember The Amazing Spider-Man #36?
 It was called the “Black Issue” as it was a tribute to the events of 9/11.
 I personally own a copy of that comic.
 Comic book dealers would have received one without a barcode on the cover at all.
 I bought mine at a local variety store which did have a barcode on the cover.